fastruby/skunk/README.md

 - Churn
 - Code Coverage

+The main goal of the StinkScore is to serve as a compass in your next refactoring adventure.
+It will help you answer these questions:

+- What can I do to pay off technical debt?
+- What are the most complicated files with the least code coverage?
+- What are good candidates for your next test-writing efforts?
+- What are good candidates for your nest refactoring efforts?

-The formula is not perfect and it is certainly controversial.
+The formula is not perfect and it is certainly controversial, so any feedback is welcome as a new issue!

 ## Installation